-After making the worst fuzz pedal ever and Orange Ya Glad (which was fine, but didn’t add quite as much as I wanted and adds a weird buzz even when you’re not playing on some speakers), I just wanted a normal fuzz pedal.
+After making the worst fuzz pedal ever (that’s for another post) and Orange Ya Glad (which was fine, but didn’t add quite as much fuzz as I wanted and adds a weird buzz even when you’re not playing on some speakers), I just wanted a normal fuzz pedal.
 After doing a bit of reading, I found that the Red Llama overdrive pedal (by Way Huge) is a classic, and after watching a few YouTube demos, it seemed good (to be honest, people are crazy about the “different” sounds of various fuzz/distortion/overdrive that various antique/obscure transistors or configurations will give you, but they all sound pretty similar to me, and I suspect people think they’re hearing differences more often than there actually are).

 Anyway, I wanted to tribute the original Red Llama circuit I was cloning, so I went for…

 Well, I thought it was funny.
 I really like the free font I found, it feel very “Tibetan”.
 I wanted to make it red, too, since I didn’t really have a red painted pedal yet, and…you know.
 I googled “Dalai Lama stencil” and found it already like that, which is convenient because I feel like my stenciling/thresholding never comes out as good as I want it to.